casiomania/jenkins_docker/README.md

 ### ⚡ Jenkins Docker container

--    Preinstalled nodejs, newman, newman-reporter-htmlextra and suggested plugins. (see plugins.txt)
+-    Preinstalled nodejs, newman, newman-reporter-htmlextra and suggested plugins. <em>(see plugins.txt)</em>
--    Content-Security-Policy (CSP) has been entirely disabled for this Jenkins image via
+-    Content-Security-Policy (CSP) has been entirely disabled for this Jenkins image.

 ### ⚡ How-to run